bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * tips hand in garryowen for score

 # Brainless JS tasks
-* Have helpers to get isTipsShown and isOverviewShown
 * Change all mapStateToProps to grab from selectors
 * Ensure all selectors are used.
 * Change all to use overviewShown and tipsShown.
 Then prefix with is.